rbialoz/VisualStudio-Zotero/README.md

 - Autor: 'unknown' if only Editor is avaiable
   - Search term "Vierte Bundeswaldinventur" would show at the end
   - Maybe put the abbreviation of the Editor as author?
-- no idea how to implement the special NW-FVA style
+- I implemented the special NW-FVA style directly in PHP
 - there are still many entries with an author 'unknown'
   - maybe these are not articles but a different entry type
 - Fetch PDF if DOI links to a PDF file drectly, not so if it links to a html page